matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Security Protocols Article Presentation.md

 >
 > This is as opposed to **white-box** models, which includes linear regression, decision trees, or rule based systems, where we can clearly see or understand how certain inputs map or are transformed into outputs or predictions.

-What IEEE is advocating for through this article is to make **white-box models** a prerequisite for malware detection and analysis.
+What IEEE is advocating for through this article is to make **transparency** a prerequisite for malware detection and analysis models.